702-823-5763

 Day 7

 Sa Dec - Cai Be - Visit a fascinating local market and colorful CaoDai temple.
 Visit a candy and rice paper making workshop or choose a walking tour to the historic Kiet Old House.
-Cap off the day with a festive Farewell dinner.
-Make sure you try the snake wine.
+The can’t miss moment is when they offer you snake wine to try.
+We highly encourage it.
+Cap off the day with a festive Farewell after dinner from the crew you have come to know and love.
+You won’t want to miss this.

 Day 8